HOW TO CHANGE A CHILD CUSTODY ARRANGEMENT IN VIRGINIA

 Attend the court hearing, wherein both parents of the child will have the opportunity to present their argument.

 The judge will then rule as to whether or not the custody plan will be modified.

 How a Family Law Attorney Can Help

 As your attorney, Gordon will stand by your side each step of the way as you make the necessary updates to your parenting plan to reflect your life changes.
 He has the experience and resources necessary to fight for the best outcome for you and your family.
-Contact E. Gordon Peters, Jr., Attorney at Law today for a free consultation.
+Contact E. Gordon Peters, Jr., Attorney at Law today for a consultation.
 He represents clients from Lynchburg and Blackstone, Virginia, as well as the surrounding counties of Amherst, Campbell, Bedford, Nottoway, Prince Edward, and Charlotte.